isomerpages/govtech-stp/_travellers-from-malaysia/02c-pca-faq.md

 #### 37. How is the COVID-19 PCR test appointment arranged, and who will be informed of the appointment details?

 Your employee is required to undergo a COVID-19 PCR test on the 5th day of his/her SHN period.
 An SMS message and email notification will be sent to the employer/employee by the 3rd day of the employee’s SHN period.
 The notification will indicate the employee’s test date, time of test and designated test site for the COVID-19 PCR test.
 Employers are then expected to inform their employees of the appointment details.

+If your employee has a travel history to Sabah in the past 14 days before entry into Singapore, he/she will undergo a COVID-19 PCR test on the 11th day of his/her SHN period instead.
+An SMS message and email notification will be sent to the employer/employee by the 8th day of the employee’s SHN period.

 If the employee/employer does not receive a notification containing the details of the employee’s COVID-19 PCR test date, time and designated test site <u>by the 3rd day</u> of the employee’s SHN period, please contact us at <COVID_SafeTravelEnquiries@mti.gov.sg> with the employee’s name and FIN, as well as your mobile number.